vlab-cs-ucsb/side-channel-noise/README.md

 Basic functionality outputs a table of observations and corresponding leaked information with expected information leakage summarized at the end.

-More advanced usage produces a visualization of
+More advanced usage produces a visualization of the conditional entropy computation.

 Requires an installation of Octave.
 On Ubuntu: apt-get install octave